Application And Admission Policies

 - » Certificate in Mathematics in Finance.

 The department also admits students on a non-degree basis, permitting them to take up to four courses.
 These applicants do not need to submit test scores or recommendation letters (but will later be required to do so if they apply to any degree program).
 They are expected to meet the same academic standards as matriculated students.

 Many students are interested in just a few courses, have considered the M.S. programs too late to apply, or were not accepted.
 It is possible to apply as a non-degree, or non-matriculated student.
 Generally the non-degree option is used only by students who plan to study part-time and cannot be used by international students to obtain a student visa.International non-degree applicants cannot apply on line and must request an application from the Graduate School of Arts and Science (please visit the GSAS web site).
 Recommendation letters and GRE scores are not required for admission on a non-degree basis.
 The academic background required for non-degree admission is the same as the requirement for the master’s degrees, as these students will be taking the same courses as master’s degree students.
 Non-degree students are allowed to take up to four courses.

-After completing four courses, students can apply for admission to the M.S. program in Mathematics.
-In a case of contiguous registration, no formal application to GSAS is required, but the student will have to provide the Department with three letters of recommendation and general GRE scores.
-If time has lapsed between non-degree study and applying for the M.S. program, a formal application will be required.
-Students should note that due to limited resources, admission to the M.S. in Mathematics in Finance program is not automatic after completing four courses with good grades.
+After completing four courses, students can apply for admission to the M.S. program in Mathematics, Math Finance or Scientific Computing.
+Students will need to formally apply through GSAS online.
+Students should note that due to limited resources, admission to an M.S. program is not automatic or guaranteed after completing four courses with good grades.